 If your secondary partition is not empty, you can move its data to another drive’s partition or just create its backup using Apple Time Machine or third-party backup tool.

 Now you know more about how to resize partitions on the most popular platforms.
 Remember to create a backup copy each time when resizing or moving disk volumes.
-If you don’t have suitable tool - you can use our CloudBerry Backup for FREE with no limitations during a 15-day trial period.
+If you don’t have a suitable tool - you can use CloudBerry Backup for free with no limitations during a 15-day trial period.